Sustainable choices with lunch benefit

 Finland's four seasons affect the quality, taste, availability, and price of ingredients.
 By choosing to eat the best vegetables and fruits from each season, your diet will have more variety and be healthier and you can easily try new things.

-Seasonal eating is also a sustainable choice, as the production of seasonal ingredients requires less energy and fertilizers.*** By taking into account the seasons, you can enjoy delicious and environmentally friendly meals and reduce your carbon footprint.
+Seasonal eating is also a sustainable choice, as your carbon footprint is reduced especially when using seasonal ingredients.* By paying attention to the seasons, you can enjoy delicious and environmentally friendly meals while lowering your carbon footprint.

 We take both large and small steps as we implement sustainable development